Devarattam: Plot

 Vanitha pleads with Munna, but Munna takes her to a warehouse, where she gets drugged and gang-raped by different men.
 He beats up Munna and Deivam's men and threatens Deivam.
 The following day, Vetri tries to meet with Vanitha's parents to take them to court.
 Suddenly, Munna, Deivam, and his men run over and kill Vanitha's parents.
 Before dying, Vanitha's father tells Vetri not to spare them.
 Deivam tries to kill Vetri, but Vetri murders Deivam and Munna brutally.
 While Ganesan is away from the village, he gets informed about Deivam's death.

-Ganesan then shaves his head and beard and carries out his adopted son's funeral rites.
+Ganesan then shaves his head and beard and carries out his son's funeral rites.
 The police take Vetri to Ganesan's house.
 Ganesan swears revenge and promises to kill Vetri just like he murdered Deivam in the streets of Madurai in broad daylight.
 Vetri gets sent to Madurai Central Prison.
 Vetri's family gets emotional after seeing Vetri in jail.
 Munna's father pays assassins to kill Vetri, but Vetri fights them off.
 Ganesan hears about Vetri's murder attempt in prison, kills Munna's father, and dumps his body in front of Vetri's house.

 Vetri gets released from prison, and Vetri's family persuades him to go to Kodaikanal.
 Meanwhile, Ganesan's goons search for him.
 One day, Ganesan calls Vetri from his uncle's phone and sends a video of Ganesan's goons chasing Pechi's husband and Pechi.
 Ganesan then kills Pechi and her husband brutally.
 Ganesan then calls for Vetri to return, or he will kill other family members.

 Vetri and his family are deeply saddened and mourn Pechi and her husband's deaths.
 Vetri's brothers-in-law tell him not to spare Ganesan.
 Vetri then tells his brother-in-law to get some water from the fridge and gets shocked at seeing something.
 The film reveals that Vetri beat Ganesan's goons and beheaded Ganesan, then placed his head inside the refrigerator before Pechi and her husband's funeral.
 A few months later, Vanitha get married, and Vanitha looks at Vetri and sees her dad's soul crying and the film ends.